Section 24 : Electronic Mail Containing PHI

 Protected Health Information (PHI): Individually identifiable health information transmitted or maintained in any form or medium, including oral, written, and electronic.
 Individually identifiable health information relates to an individual’s health status or condition, furnishing health services to an individual or paying or administering health care benefits to an individual.
 Information is considered PHI where there is a reasonable basis to believe the information can be used to identify an individual.

-Ownership: Electronic mail sent, received, or stored on computers owned, leased, administered, or otherwise under the custody and control of UTD is considered to be the property of UTD.
+Ownership: Electronic mail sent, received, or stored on computers owned, leased, administered, or otherwise under the custody and control of UT Dallas is considered to be the property of UT Dallas.

 - Email containing PHI must be encrypted and treated as a confidential medical record.
 However, a patient or the patient’s personal representative may request that PHI be sent in unencrypted form for ease of access or other reasons.